 What level of monthly loan payments can I manage?

-How much do I want to make a month?
+How much do I want to make each month?

 How many guests do I want in the first quarter?

-What rate of growth do I want in my bookings year-on-year?
+What rate of growth do I want in my bookings year-over-year?

 Mistakes to avoid when writing an Airbnb business plan

 Like we mentioned above, your business plan is a living document.
 So, you don’t need to worry about making it perfect on the first try.
 And you will have to update it over time.

 That being said, you’d do well to avoid these common mistakes the first time around.